A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Online Algorithm

-The decrease of the deadlines ensures that any tight slot of $P$ is tight in $Q$ as well.
-This property, together with the increase of the weights, allows us to prove that $\minwt^t(\tau)$ does not decrease for any $\tau$ even in a leap step.
-Formally, the slot-monotonicity property in the lemma below follows directly from Lemma~\ref{lem:plan_update-arrival}(c), Lemma~\ref{lem:plan-update_scheduling-1stSegment}(c), and Lemma~\ref{lem:monotonicity-LeapStep} in Appendix~\ref{sec:leapStepAlg}.
+The property that no segments are merged, together with the increase of the weights, allows us to prove that $\minwt^t(\tau)$ does not decrease for any $\tau$ even in a leap step.
+This slot monotonicity property is summarized in the lemma below, whose proof follows directly from Lemma~\ref{lem:plan_update-arrival}(c), Lemma~\ref{lem:plan-update_transmission-1stSegment}(c), and Lemma~\ref{lem:monotonicity-LeapStep}.